 You will need to submit both:

-If, for example, your copy is missing the government stamps that the immigration officials are accustomed to seeing on such a certificate, it might be rejected.
+If, for example, your copy of a document is missing the government stamps that the immigration officials are accustomed to seeing, it might be rejected.

 Also, in most situations you'll want to use a "long-form" version of your birth certificate, even if your country also does "short-form" versions.
 (The key issue is whether the version in question has all the information required to substantiate your claim, such as that you are someone's sibling; in which case a birth certificate that's complete enough to show parents' names will be required.)